 If you want to try something new in your coffee life while also daring a loved one to a little friendly competition, look no further than the French Press.

 #3 UNLEASH YOUR INNER BARISTA

 Most of us secretly want to have the skills of a trained barista.
 But for those of us without the marvel of an espresso machine at home, there’s still plenty of ways to jazz up your coffee with some barista-inspired recipes.

-Challenge your mom to try whipping up the Turkish latte recipe with you.
-Or get everyone sipping on some Brown Sugar Rosemary Lattes (here's the recipe for the delicious syrup, just add coffee!) for some shared holiday joy.
+Challenge your mom to try whipping up the Brown Sugar Rosemary Lattes (here's the recipe for the delicious syrup, just add coffee!) for some shared holiday joy.
 Or chill out and do a socially-distanced taste test of different alt-milks for the Honey Alt Milk Cold Brew!

 Whichever of our At Home recipes you choose, pick something your circle or cohort can agree on, and that everyone can get ingredients for.
 See who can win bonus points for best presentation!

 Kaldi’s Coffee believes in the value of hospitality and sharing the experience of quality.
 Coffee is a drink that invites companionship and shared experiences, and our coffee can always help you create those experiences no matter the time or distance.
 Create a new holiday tradition this year by sharing coffees with your loved ones, and trying out new brewing methods and recipes!